 Get stuck in to Tokyo.
 Another amazing city, though in quite different ways.
-Something it shares in common with Kyoto is that there is just so much exploring to do that you could never exhaust it.
-From the cityscapes and neon lights of Shinjuku and Shibuya (where you can live out your Ghost In The Shell and Blade Runner fantasies) to the pokey little noodle stands under the railway tracks in Shitemachi, the old-time alleyways like Golden Gai and Memory Alley to the often quirky old neighbourhoods out beyond the Yamanote line, from the specialised niche shopping districts to all the random quirky corners, Tokyo will keep you entertained.
+Something it shares in common with Kyoto is that there’s just so much exploring to do you could never exhaust it.
+From the cityscapes and neon lights of Shinjuku and Shibuya (where you can live out your Ghost In The Shell and Blade Runner fantasies) to the pokey little noodle stands under the railway tracks in Shitemachi, the old-time alleyways like Golden Gai and Memory Alley to the varied neighbourhoods out beyond the Yamanote line, from the specialised niche shopping districts to all the random quirky corners, Tokyo will keep you entertained.

 Visit the Yuzawa Snow Country.

 Get a JR Pass and ride the shinkansen (bullet train) here, there, and everywhere.
 The islands of Kyushu, Shikoku, and Hokkaido are all gorgeous and justify thorough explorations in their own right (is the JR Pass worth it?).
 There’s no train to Okinawa of course, but a short flight (or long ferry!) from the mainland will get you to this subtropical island chain.

 Visit Nagasaki and Hiroshima, two cities that have come bouncing right back from the rubble of the atom bombs but which maintain poignant memorials and museums to those events.